clojurebridge-minneapolis/installfest/docs/glossary.md

 A glossary of terminology specific to Clojure.
 Terms are listed in alphabetical order.

+*What about...?* Are we missing a term you you need?
+Let us know!
+You can ask by filing a new [issue]( https://github.com/clojurebridge-minneapolis/installfest/issues).

 *NOTE:* portions of this glossary have been adapted from the [Clojure Doc Site](https://github.com/clojuredocs/guides) under the [CC-BY-SA 3.0](http://creativecommons.org/licenses/by/3.0/) license.